 “Nu, really?”
 Maks replies, her eyebrows going up.
 “The two of ye back on, then?”
 Here she makes a suggestive gesture, making Nyura smirk.
 He shakes his head.

 “I make no double entendre here, Maksimushka!” he says.
 “Nu, we’re close, but our friendship … ah, involves no sexual intimacy, these days.”
 He shrugs, spreads his hands.
-“But she is busy, and she’s taken Shlomovitsh with her. ’Tis just me and Oneg, back at the kommunalka.”
+“But she is busy, and she’s taken Shlomovitsh with her. ’Tis just Nega and the Professor back at the kommunalka with me, now that Eli’s working nights again—”

 “Oh?
-Whither have they gotten to, then?”
+Whither have Gigi and the old Rov gotten to, then?”
 Maks says, taking the bait with relish.
 The two of them dive into small-talk what means nothing to me.

 A couple of Maks’s charges watch the three of us with careful poker-faces; they say naught, and I struggle to imagine not reproach in their blank expressions.
-I swallow my unease down, remind myself I care not what they think, as long as they merely think it; and maybe ’tis not disgust they hide, but jealousy.
-Maybe they hide naught but simple curiosity.
+I swallow my unease down, remind myself I care not what they think, as long as they merely think it; and mayhap ’tis not disgust they hide, but jealousy.
+Mayhap they hide naught but simple curiosity.

 The boy what called Nyura over and the two girls in scarves, now they make a big show of not looking, of being unfazed by the sight of an old dyke and two young queens.
 Their perfect indifference is almost comical.
 Okh, my heart fair breaks for the three of them — Maks can protect them, Maks can show them herself and her fellow hot-house flowers, but like, Maks cannot walk their path for them, and nor can I.